Have you ever felt like no matter how hard you try to avoid a specific food, you can never fully stay away?

 You think ok fine, I’ll have ONE.
 So you pour yourself a glass of milk because if you’re gonna do it, you’re gonna do it right.
 And you eat the Oreo.

-You eat them as you’re watching the bachelor, and right after Becky is done bitching about how Britney is soooooo desperate, you look down at your plate and they’ve gone, apparently, you inhaled the Oreos and they’re GONE
+You eat them as you’re watching the bachelor, and right after Becky is done bitching about how Britney is soooooo desperate, you look down at your plate and they’ve gone.
+Apparently, you inhaled the Oreos.

 Buttt...you barely remember eating them??
 Damn Becky and her fake ‘I just want to find real love tears’

-Ok...you think ‘just 2 more because those packs come as a 6 and so this is just like eating one packet, which is probably a real serving right?’
+Ok...you think ‘just 2 more because those packs in stores come as a 6 and so this is just like eating one packet, which is probably a real serving right?’

 Then right as you finish your last 2 delicious double stuffed Oreos, your annoying AF husband gets himself 4 FREAKING OREOS!!